2018 Third Quarter Financial Results (08 Nov 2018)

 Review of Performance

-2Q 2018 net property income of S$33.9 million was 2.4% lower compared to S$34.8 million achieved in 2Q 2017.
-This was due mainly to lower retail revenue from One Raffles Place Shopping Mall as a result of transitional vacancy from the departure of an anchor tenant.
-This lower retail revenue in 2Q 2018 was partially offset by lower utilities cost recorded in the current reporting period.
+3Q 2018 net property income of S$32.3 million was 5.1% lower compared to S$34.1 million achieved in 3Q 2017.
+This was due mainly to lower revenue achieved, partially mitigated by lower utilities cost and maintenance expenses in the current reporting period.

-Other income was S$0.3 million higher in 2Q 2018 compared to 2Q 2017, due to higher income support drawdown in relation to OUE Bayfront from the Sponsor.
+Other income was S$0.3 million higher in 3Q 2018 compared to 3Q 2017, due to higher income support drawdown in relation to OUE Bayfront from the Sponsor.

-Net finance cost increased S$1.2 million year-on-year mainly attributable to higher interest cost of S$1.4 million, resulting from higher level of borrowings.
+Net finance cost increased S$0.8 million year-on-year mainly attributable to higher interest cost of S$1.4 million, resulting from higher level of borrowings.

-Other income was S$0.6 million higher in 1H 2018 compared to 1H 2017, due to higher income support drawdown in relation to OUE Bayfront from the Sponsor.
+Other income was S$0.9 million higher in the current period, due to higher income support drawdown in relation to OUE Bayfront from the Sponsor.

-Net finance cost decreased S$0.9 million year-on-year mainly attributable to net IRS’s fair value gain of S$0.7 million in 1H 2018, as compared to S$1.3 million fair value loss in 1H 2017 and lower debt establishment cost.
+Net finance cost decreased S$0.2 million year-on-year mainly attributable to net IRS’s fair value gain of S$1.9 million in the current period, as compared to S$0.2 million fair value loss in the prior period and lower debt establishment cost.
 Both have no DPU impact.
-This is partially offset by higher interest cost of S$2.3 million, which was a result of higher level of borrowings.
+This is partially offset by higher interest cost of S$3.7 million, which was a result of higher level of borrowings.

 Commentary on the competitive conditions of the industry in which the Group operates and any known factors or events that may affect the Group in the next reporting period and the next 12 months

-Given the pace of recovery in office market rents in the Singapore CBD, OUE Bayfront achieved positive rental reversions for the lease renewals and rent reviews committed in 2Q 2018.
-At One Raffles Place, due to the narrowing gap between expiring rents and market rents, the extent of negative reversions in 2018 is expected to be less than that in 2017.
-Further, One Raffles Place's 2018 revenue base has improved due to the notable increase in committed office occupancy achieved in 2017, thereby mitigating the impact of any negative reversions.
+Given the pace of recovery in office market rents in the Singapore CBD, OUE Bayfront continued to achieve positive rental reversions for the lease renewals and rent reviews committed in 3Q 2018.
+With One Raffles Place achieving flat rent reversions in 3Q 2018 due to the narrowing gap between expiring rents and market rents, the extent of negative reversions in 2018 is expected to be less than that in 2017.

-A significant amount of new office supply is expected to enter the Shanghai market over the next two years, before easing in 2020.
-Nevertheless, healthy demand from the finance and technology sectors are expected to underpin occupancy as well as rental rates in Shanghai.
+A significant amount of new office supply is expected to enter the Shanghai market over the next few years.
+Nevertheless, healthy demand from the finance and technology sectors is expected to underpin occupancy as well as rental rates in Shanghai.